Meet the CAPS Staff

 Licensed Psychologist, PhD

-Clinical Interest: complex trauma, depression and anxiety, family issues, identity development, multicultural and diversity issues.
+Clinical Interest: complex trauma, depression, anxiety, family issues, identity development, multicultural and diversity issues.

 Emily Taplin, LCSW